 Using the `lindex` Command

-command is used to retrieve an element from a list by its index.
-To get the last element, you can pass the -1
+One of the most straightforward ways to get the last element of a list is by using the lindex command.
+The lindex command is used to retrieve an element from a list by its index.
+To get the last element, you can pass the -1 index to lindex, like this:

 tcl